Swept Away digital program

-Swept Away is a recipient of an Edgerton Foundation New Play Award and is made possible in part by the Mosse Artistic Development Fund.
+Swept Away is a recipient of the Edgerton Foundation New Play Award and is made possible in part by the Mosse Artistic Development Fund.

 The director and choreographer are members of the Society of Stage Directors and Choreographers, Inc., an independent national labor union.
 The Scenic, Costume, Lighting, and Sound Designers in LORT Theatres are represented by United Scenic Artists Local USA-829, IATSE.